1970 United States census

-The United States census of 1970, conducted by the Census Bureau, determined the resident population of the United States to be 203,392,031, an increase of 13.4 percent over the 179,323,175 persons enumerated during the 1960 census.
+The 1970 United States census, conducted by the Census Bureau, determined the resident population of the United States to be 203,392,031, an increase of 13.4 percent over the 179,323,175 persons enumerated during the 1960 census.

-This was the first census since 1800 in which New York was not the most populous state—California overtook it in population in January 1963.
+This was the first census since 1820 in which New York was not the most populous state—California overtook it in population in January 1963.
 This was also the first census in which all states recorded a population of over 300,000, and the first in which a city in the geographic South—Houston—recorded a population of over 1 million.

+Accurate racial census data was required by both the Civil Rights Act of 1964 and the Voting Rights Act of 1965, and the 1970 Census changed to identify race on the basis of self-identification rather than by government census enumerators.
+Virtually all of the key items from the 1960 census were retained.

 Data availability

 Microdata from the 1970 census are freely available through the Integrated Public Use Microdata Series.
 Aggregate data for small areas, together with electronic boundary files, can be downloaded from the National Historical Geographic Information System.
 These data were originally created and disseminated by DUALabs.
 Personally identifiable information will be available in 2042.